mmari0c/mmari0c/README.md

 ## 🚀 What I'm Working On
 - 🌹 **Roses & Thorns** — a social journaling platform for sharing daily highlights & challenges
   → now expanding into **digital scrapbooking**!
-- 👗 **Merch Inc Model Call** — an application that streamlines and digitizes the designer–model selection process for Merch Inc.
+- 👗 **Merch Inc Model Call** — an application that streamlines and digitizes the designer–model selection process for Merch Inc
 - 🌱 Learning more about **Figma**, **Supabase**, and **Tailwind** to build cleaner, faster, and prettier apps

 ---